-by TENILLE BONOGUORE , Tuesday, July 11, 2006
+By TENILLE BONOGUORE, Monday, July 17, 2006

-As the summer break begins, Internet security experts are urging parents to learn the lingo of the Web and delve into their children's on-line realm so they can become the first line of defense against predators and inappropriate Net surfing.
+As the summer break begins, Internet security experts are urging parents to learn the lingo of the Web and delve into their children's online realm so they can become the first line of defense against predators and inappropriate Net surfing.

-Children and teenagers use acronyms, jargon and other computer shorthand to make sure their conversations in chat rooms and when using instant messaging are indecipherable to the uninitiated.
+Children and teenagers use acronyms, jargon and other computer shorthand to make sure their conversations in chat rooms and instant messages are indecipherable to the uninitiated.

 American Internet consultant and Web specialist Erin Jansen has set up a dictionary of that new language at netlingo.com.
 She said teenagers are no different than other computer users in creating their own language, but this lingo is designed to create a communication gap between children and parents.